 - Current cadets: Log on to your Cadet Record Review

-- Incoming cadets: E-mail MAJ Moore or the registrar
+- Incoming cadets: E-mail MAJ Scott or the registrar

 What’s the difference between a W, a WP and a WF?

 - Courses from which you withdraw between the start of the 3rd week of class and the Friday after mid-term grades are released will be designated on your transcript with a W. This does not have an effect on your GPA.

 - A grade of WP means you had a passing grade when you withdrew from a class between the end of the 10th week and before the start of finals.
 It has no effect on your GPA.

 - A grade of WF means you had a failing grade when you withdrew from a class between the end of the 10th week and before the start of finals.
 It is calculated into your GPA as if you completed the course and earned an F.

 How can I remove a grade of F from my transcript?

 - You cannot remove an F from a transcript.
 However, once you retake the course and earn a higher grade, your GPA will improve.

 - Remember, in order to graduate you must have a minimum NMMI GPA of 2.0, and having many Ds on your transcript will make it difficult to maintain a GPA high enough to qualify for graduation.